School refusal and truancy

 - They may be wanting to get attention, trying to impress their friends or they may be angry because of school or home problems.

-- Truancy may happen when there are learning problems.
+- Truancy may happen when there are learning problems or bullying at school.

 - Children who truant a lot sometimes go on to break the law as they get older.